rpgreview/papersandpaychecks/pnp.md

 A Craft (chemical) check is used when a character is mixing chemicals.
 In most cases this will be for benign purposes, however a test is typically required when the character is engaging in dangerous admixture, whether at the time of production, or of application.
 This includes the production of acids, strong bases, drugs, and poisons.
 Note that this skill is the laboratory activity of producing chemicals, that is, the ability to use apparatus and follow a recipe.
 For the science of chemistry, see Knowledge (chemistry).

-**Craft (electronic)**

-A Craft (electronic) check is used to build and repair electronic equipment assuming component materials (vacuum tubes, transistors, diodes, integrated circuits etc),  including audio-visual equipment, timers, radio and television equipment, information processing switches, and signal processing.

-**Craft (mechanical)**

-A Craft (mechanic) check is used to build and repair mechanical equipment, that is, machinery based on the behaviour of physical bodies when subjected to forces and displacements.
-This includes automatic machinery, boilers, air conditioning and refrigeration, aircraft, and various mills.

 **Craft (pharmaceutical)**

 A Craft (pharmaceutical) check is used to compound drugs, whether to produce a tablet, liquid, or even gaseous medicine.
 This includes the ability to dispense safe and effective doseages to aid healing, or conversely, to deliberately provide poisonous dosages.
 Use of this skill is effective for hospital pharmaceutical professions, clinical pharmacy, ambulatory care, veterinary pharmacy etc.

-**Craft (structural)**

-**Craft (visual art)**

 **Craft (writing)**